 I did my PhD in the dismal science at the University of Chicago.
 I was born in Cd.
 Madero, Tamaulipas, Mexico.
 My last name is “Tudón Maldonado”.
 Before becoming a worldly philosopher, I studied Economics and Applied Mathematics at ITAM in Mexico city, where I met my wife.
+We now have two daughters: one born in 2018, one expected in 2020.

 I enjoy cooking, soccer and playing almost any game, from chess to cosmic encounter.
-(Basketball is a notable exception; I think that the marginal point is worth very little but feel free to share your opinion!).
+(Basketball is a notable exception; I think that the marginal point is worth very little, but feel free to share your opinion!).

 Some bad jokes: